ayoungk/ayoungk.github.io/contact.md

 ## Joining RPM Robotics Lab

+### Candidate (1st round)
 Email me to my snu email with the word `[JOIN-RPM]` in your email subject.
-We are searching for strongly self-motivated students who are interested in SLAM.
+We are searching for strongly self-motivated students who are interested in SLAMf for the following programs:

 1. Undergraduate interns
 2. Master program
 3. PhD program

-Sending material/information below would be needed.
+To be considered as a candidate, sending material/information below would be needed.

 * Transcript
 * CV (resume)